-EPA will conduct research to support regulatory activities and protocol development for the National Oil and Hazardous Substances Pollution Contingency Plan and provide on-demand technical support at federal-, tribal-, or state-managed cleanup sites, as well as assistance during emergencies.
+EPA will conduct research to support regulatory activities and protocol development for the National Oil and Hazardous Substances Pollution Contingency Plan and provide on-demand technical support at cleanup sites managed by federal, state or tribal governments, as well as assistance during emergencies.
 The Agency conducts health, environmental engineering, and ecological research and prepares planning and analysis tools for localities nationwide to use in facilitating regulatory compliance and improving environmental and health outcomes.

-Over the next four years, EPA will:
+Over the next five years, EPA will:

-- Provide technical support to the states through technical support centers for remediating CERCLAdesignated contaminated sites and returning them to productive use. - Assist regional, state, and local leaders in reducing costs and setting science-based cleanup levels in areas designated under CERCLA. - Characterize sites and contaminants released from leaking underground storage tanks identified under the LUST Trust Fund. - Work with the ECOS/Environmental Research Institute of the States (ERIS) to evaluate the causal relationships between ecosystem goods and services and human health, and to document these relationships using EnviroAtlas. - Assess the impact of pollution (e.g., health impact assessments) on such vulnerable groups as children, tribes, environmental justice communities, and other susceptible populations.
+- Provide technical support to the states and tribes through technical support centers for remediating CERCLA-designated contaminated sites and returning them to productive use. - Assist regional, state, tribal, and local leaders in reducing costs and setting science-based cleanup levels in areas designated under CERCLA. - Characterize sites and contaminants released from leaking underground storage tanks identified under the LUST Trust Fund. - Work with the ECOS/ERIS to evaluate the causal relationships between ecosystem goods and services and human health, and to document these relationships using EnviroAtlas. - Assess the impact of pollution (e.g., health impact assessments) on such vulnerable groups as children, tribes, environmental justice communities, and other susceptible populations.